imagelessthought/imageless-mainroad/content/blog/github-announcement.md

 - **Clone**: Clone creates a copy of a remote repository on your local machine.
 - **Init**: Init initializes a new Git repository.

-## Role of the Repository Maintainer:
+## Role of the Repository Maintainer

 ### Handling Merges:
 1. Regularly merge the main branch into feature branches to stay updated.